dhleong/intellivim/README.md

 object that gets inflated directly into an instance of `ICommand` and `execute()`'d.
 The result is returned as a JSON object with an `error` key if anything went wrong, else a `result` key containing whatever expected result for the command.

+Some commands make use of or require asynchronous execution, and so must have client-specific code.
+This is facilitated through the use of `@Inject`'d interfaces, with implementations annotated with `@ClientSpecific`.
+For an example, see `RunCommand`, its `AsyncRunner` interface, and and the `VimAsyncRunner` implementation.